Flowers and others v East of England Ambulance Trust Posted In: Case Law

 The EAT concluded that both as a matter of contract, under the NHS Terms and Conditions of Service, and under the Working Time Directive that voluntary overtime and non-guaranteed overtime should be taken into account when calculating holiday pay.

-The EAT specifically approved the decision of Dudley Metropolitan Borough Council v Willetts ICR 31 in which it was held that the overarching principle is that ‘normal’
+The EAT specifically approved the decision of Dudley Metropolitan Borough Council v Willetts ICR 31 in which it was held that the overarching principle is that ‘normal’ remuneration must be maintained in respect of the period of annual leave.

 Already a subscriber?